stonegray/.ssh/README.md

 # .ssh

-Configuration template for your ~/.ssh/ directory on macOS and linux.
+Extensable configuration template for your ~/.ssh/ directory on macOS and linux.

 ## Features: